jestjs/jest/website/versioned_docs/version-27.5/TestingAsyncCode.md

 ## Callbacks

-For example, let's say that you have a `fetchData(callback)` function that fetches some data and calls `callback(data)` when it is complete.
+For example, let's say that `fetchData`, instead of returning a promise, expects a callback, i.e. fetches some data and calls `callback(data)` when it is complete.
 You want to test that this returned data is the string `'peanut butter'`.

 By default, Jest tests complete once they reach the end of their execution.
 That means this test will _not_ work as intended: